 Home Remedies

-Fennel can be used raw or steamed to treat digestive disorders.
+Using fennel raw or steamed can treat digestive disorders.
 It also has a high content of Vitamin C. Many Indian restaurants have a dish of fennel seeds available as a digestive aid for departing diners.
 Fennel is a carminative, an herb that aids digestion and alleviates cramping and gas.
 Try chewing a teaspoon of fennel seed to soothe an upset stomach, particularly one triggered by eating spicy foods.
 It is an excellent for obesity because it helps take away the appetite.
 Aids indigestion when uric acid is the problem.
 It is also good for gas acid stomach, gout and colic in infants.

-- Digestive Aid: Fennel seed tea is ideal for indigestion, gas, or colic and can be added to laxative mixtures to ease the griping pains that strong purgatives can cause.
+Fennel seed tea is ideal for relieving indigestion, gas, or colic, and you can add it to laxative mixtures to ease the griping pains that strong purgatives can cause.
 Fennel tea bags are readily available and make a good after dinner drink to ease the digestion.
 OR After each meal, drink a cup of cumin-coriander-fennel tea.
 All herbs taken into equal proportions, as a digestive aid.
 Steep about 1/4 to 1/2 teaspoon of each herb per cup of hot water.

 Side Effects